agentcentral vs Amazon Ads MCP Server.

 How does agentcentral handle writes safely?+

-Every write tool pre-reads the current value before changing it: bid updates read the existing bid, quantity updates read existing stock, price updates read the current and competitive price.
-Hard limits prevent extreme changes, catalog edits and price and quantity changes require an explicit confirmation step, and every mutation lands in an audit log with the previous value, the new value, the API key, and the timestamp.
+Every write tool previews the change by default before applying it.
+Bid updates read the existing bid, quantity updates read existing stock, price updates read the current and competitive price.
+Hard limits prevent extreme changes, catalog and price and quantity changes require a confirmation step, every mutation carries an idempotency key, and the full change lands in an audit log with the previous value, the new value, the API key, and the timestamp.
 Keys can also be scoped read-only.

 Which AI clients can use agentcentral?+